Mysticial/Mini-Pi/README.md

  - Implement the Basecase and Karatsuba algorithms to better handle small multiplications.
  - Small number optimization to reduce heap allocation calls.
  - Binary Splitting always splits the series in half.
 But half isn't optimal.
- - Micro-optmizations such as manual loop-unrolling.
+ - Micro-optimizations such as manual loop-unrolling.

 Files: